Why Look at the Account Management Process?

-- Determine the right number of sales reps to cover the accounts and even their needed skills
+- Determine the correct number of sales reps to cover the accounts and even their needed skills

 One key objective of an improved account management motion is an extension of the customer lifecycle.
 This can be achieved by driving customer success initiatives, establishing a consistent business review cadence, and deepening client knowledge.
-Each of these three steps enables your sales teams to focus on the business challenges your customer is trying to solve, ensure the customer is on boarded successfully, and finally maintain an expectation as what it means to do business with your organization.
+Each of these steps enables your sales teams to focus on the business challenges that your customer is trying to solve.
+Ensure that the customer has been onboarded successfully and maintain the expectation of what it means to do business with your organization.

-Account Management process reduces churn by focusing on customer success.
-This is performed by conducting a succinct onboarding process.
-The most effective onboarding process includes:
+Implement an Account Management process to reduce churn by focusing on customer success.
+This is performed by conducting a concise, onboarding process.
+The most effective processes include:

 - Client/Consultant Assignments

-With product development and marketing working in harmony customers should also be able to access support tools enabling them to customize software or platforms for themselves.
+With alignment between product development and marketing, customers should also be able to access support tools enabling them to customize software or platforms for themselves.

-Generating leads is also core function of the account management process.
-The most effective way to generate leads is by conducting a business review meeting to ask customer questions such as:
+Generating leads inside customers is a core function of the Account Management process.
+The most effective way to generate leads is by conducting an internal business review meeting to ask customers about the following:

-- What are your long and short term aspirations for this partnership?
+- Long-term and short-term aspirations for this partnership

-By getting answers to these questions from the team, the account manager will be able to not only better serve the customer but also be able to identify additional opportunities.
+By getting answers to these questions from the team, the account manager will be able to not only better serve the customer by matching the solutions being sold to the demands of the business.

-Finally, developing deep client knowledge will enable account managers to identify explicit and implicit account risks.
-For example, if a current customer is in a consolidating market we know that is an implicit risk that the organization could get purchased.
+By developing an in-depth client knowledge, account managers will be able to identify explicit and implicit account risks.
+For example, if a current customer is in a consolidating market, there is an inherent risk that the organization could get purchased.

-Deep client knowledge will also enable you to continually reiterate the value proposition to the client.
+Deep client knowledge will also enable your team to continually reiterate the value proposition to the client.

-- Build a custom account management process that includes onboarding, business reviews and client research.
+Build a custom Account Management Process using a template that includes onboarding, business reviews, and client research.
 Your customer will value your dedication to their success and remain loyal.